-Prerequisite: Completion of Art 1
+Prerequisite: Completion of Art 1 Description: Advanced Drawing and Painting this

 Description: Advanced Drawing and Painting, this course draws on the principles and skills learned in Art 1.
 Careers in the arts, portraiture, setting, lighting, and preparation of portfolio quality work are areas to be explored.
 Work begins to reflect personal style and interpretation.
 Students create a digital portfolio.
 Materials fee required.